 SAT Vocabulary in the Reading Section

-Here’s the good news: the post-2016 SAT doesn’t test vocabulary in and of itself.
+Here’s the good news: the SAT doesn’t test vocabulary in and of itself.
 You won’t be asked to define words.
 And some of the more intense SAT vocab questions haven’t been around since your parents had to take the test.
 (For example, analogies like runner is to marathon as oarsman is to regatta?
 Come on, we can’t all grow up Kennedys.)
 On the other hand, having a broad knowledge of words with several different meanings is still important (don’t worry, “regatta” only has one).

 Why is it important to know words with different meanings?
 Because vocabulary is primarily tested (and most directly tested) through the SAT’s Words in Context questions.
 Yep, in context.
 This is great news, because it means that you’ll have plenty of clues to help you figure out the answer.
 However, you’ll have a huge leg up on SAT Reading if you already know the definitions of some of these words.